jshafto/app_academy_notes/w2_learning_obectives.md

 // lmao
 ```
 - Define a method that references `this` on an object literal
+   - when we use `this` in a method it refers to the object that the method is invoked on
+      - it will let you access other pieces of information from within that object, or even other methods
+      - method style invocation -  `object.method(args)` (e.g. built in examples like `Array#push`, or `String#toUpperCase`)
 - Utilize the built in `Function#bind` on a callback to maintain the context of this
 - Given a code snippet, identify what `this` refers to
+   - important to recognize the difference between scope and context
+      - scope works like a dictionary that has all the variables that are available within a given block, plus a pointer back the next outer scope (which itself has pointers to new scopes until you reach the global scope. so you can think about a whole given block's scope as a kind of linked list of dictionaries) (also, this is not to say that scope is actually implemented in this way, that is just the schema that i can use to understand it)
+      - context refers to the value of the `this` keyword
+   - the keyword `this` exists in every function and it evaluates to the object that is currently invoking that function
+   - so the context is fairly straightforward when we talk about methods being called on specific objects